arzwa/Whale.jl/docs/src/index.md

     You might want to save the MCMC simulation to a file.
 In the above example one can either save the `chain` variable to a file using [`JLD`](https://github.com/JuliaIO/JLD.jl), save the data frame in the field `chain.df` using `CSV.write` or alternatively one can just set the `show_every` argument to the desired thinning level and  redirect `stdout` to a file while running the MCMC.

 !!! warning
     Please take you time to understand the hierarchical model used in Whale and to modify the prior distributions to suit your data set!
-See the [Bayesian inference](@ref) section of the manual.
+In particular, note that mixing can be very poor when the `η` and/or `ν` parameters are considere random variables and assigned hyperpriors.
+Fixing `η` and/or `ν` is therefore often necessary.
+Please consult the [Bayesian inference](@ref) section of the manual.

 ## References

-`Whale.jl` was developed by Arthur Zwaenepoel at the VIB-UGent center for plant systems biology (bioinformatics & evolutionary genomics group).
+`Whale.jl` is developed by Arthur Zwaenepoel at the VIB-UGent center for plant systems biology (bioinformatics & evolutionary genomics group).
 If you use Whale, please cite: